 Finasteride, the generic form of brand-name Propecia, is one of the most affordable and effective hair loss remedies on the market today.
 With nearly three decades of use history, it has been shown time and again to be extremely effective and generally safe for use in the fight against male pattern baldness – a problem that affects as many as 80% of men to some degree or another.
-Still, unlike topical creams or surgical hair replacement solutions, finasteride is an oral medication that works internally and systemically, meaning there are some side effect potentials.
+Unlike topical creams or surgical hair replacement solutions, finasteride is an oral medication that works internally and systemically, meaning there are some side effect potentials.
 The good news is that few of these finasteride side effects are serious or severe – most are minor and mild, with a relatively low incidence, and do not cause those individuals taking finasteride to discontinue use.

 Below, we’ll look closer at the most common and less common finasteride side effects so that patients can weigh the pros and cons for themselves.
 We’ll also take some time to explain what finasteride is and the mechanisms related to how it works since these play an important role in illuminating the potential routes or mechanisms of finasteride side effects that may develop.
 Additionally, we’ll answer some of the most frequently asked questions about finasteride and finasteride side effects.
 So let’s get started!

-Before we dive into the details regarding finasteride and the associated finasteride side effects, it’s important to offer a kind of disclaimer to readers.
-This article is provided for informational purposes only, and does not replace a comprehensive review of the prescribing information associated with finasteride or any other hair loss medication.
-Likewise, online research, reviews, and information about any prescription medication, including finasteride, is not a replacement for a conversation with your doctor, healthcare professional, or telemedicine consultant – someone who is trained and certified to safely prescribe the medication.
+Before we dive into the details regarding finasteride and the associated finasteride side effects, it’s important to offer a disclaimer to readers.
+This article is provided for informational purposes only and does not replace a comprehensive review of the prescribing information associated with finasteride or any other hair loss medication.
+Likewise, online research, reviews, and information about any prescription medication, including finasteride, is not a replacement for a conversation with your doctor, healthcare professional, or telemedicine consultant – someone who is trained and certified to prescribe the medication safely.